Supportive Care Assistant

 In the next 30 years, the number of Canadians over the age of 85 is expected to triple and the demand for health care workers will increase.
 Fanshawe has partnered with Colleges and Institutes Canada (CICan) and the Government of Canada to launch a fully-funded Supportive Care Assistant training program for residents of Southwestern Ontario.
 The program is subsidized by the Federal Government and is being offered at no cost to participants.

-The Supportive Care Assistant micro-certificate was developed to address the labour shortages in the long-term care sector.
+The Supportive Care Assistant program was developed to address the labour shortages in the long-term care sector.
 The program includes six weeks of online training and a four-month paid work placement.
 Flexible delivery allows you to complete the online component based on your schedule.
 The program can also help accelerate the next step of your career if you choose to pursue further training and become a fully certified personal care provider.

 Role of a Supportive Care Assistant